What It Really Means to Love Yourself

 If we're honest with ourselves, we might notice that we’re often not clear about what we’re feeling.
 Our feelings are often vague and fuzzy.
 If we can allow ourselves to pause and make room for ambiguity and patiently welcome and explore our blurry, vague feelings, they may gradually come into clearer focus (thus the term “Focusing”).

 For example, we might notice anger toward a partner, but something deeper might lurk beneath.
-We’re aware of the tip of the iceberg, but in order to see what lies below, we need to look more closely.
+We’re aware of the tip of the iceberg, but to see what lies beneath, we need to look more closely.

 Our society values knowledge and decisiveness.
 But often we’re unclear about what we’re really experiencing.
 Politicians who don’t mouth strong opinions about everything often are seen as wishy-washy.
 It actually takes strength and wisdom to say, “I’m not sure about that.
 Let me think about it.”